dmitrovic98/PhD_GraphGrowthOfPermutationGroups/EigenBall_Algorithm/README.md

 * `CoTreeARCS` — the edges of $X$ not contained in a fixed spanning tree of $X$, together with a chosen orientation for each edge;
 * `Voltages` — the voltage vectors corresponding to the oriented edges in `CoTreeARCS`.

 The lists `CoTreeARCS` and `Voltages` must have the same ordering.
 The voltage associated with an oriented edge is given by the corresponding entry of `Voltages`.
 If the edge is traversed in the opposite direction, the voltage is negated.

-This convention is implemented by the function `AssignVoltage`.
+This rule in implemented in `AssignVoltage`.
 The function `NeighboursInAVoltageGraph` uses these voltage assignments to determine the neighbours of a vertex in the voltage cover.

----

 ## How the algorithm works